-Ultimately, Volvo will migrate all of its vehicle lines to the new and highly efficient Drive-E engine family, but for the moment, its use in the S60 and V60 will be restricted to front-wheel-drive models only due to packaging constraints in a platform that's now in its sixth model year.
-That engine now includes a start-stop system as standard--it's very quick on the restart, which we applaud.
-All V60 models offer three drive modes: Normal, Sport, and Eco+, which cuts off the air conditioning and remaps the throttle and transmission for more efficient performance.
+The new engines include a start-stop system as standard—it's very quick on the restart, which we applaud.
+All V60 models offer three drive modes: Normal, Sport, and Eco+, the latter of which cuts off the air conditioning when unneeded and remaps the throttle and transmission for more efficient performance.